ph-ph/ph-ph.github.io/content/posts/web3-twitter.md

 # Web3 Twitter
 First of all, I don't use Twitter.
 I probably rediscovered a bunch of things that are obvious to anyone who uses it a lot or has tried processing Twitter data.

 The data is noisy, super redundant, sometimes hard to decipher without the inside knowledge.
 My first data batch was about 100k tweets, which sounds like a lot, but actually isn't, because a big chunk of those tweets were retweets and quotes and likes of other tweets.
-I haven't tried to properly deduplicate the data (because I assumed all these retweets were useful for my purposes would amplify the signal), but I'd guess the "original content" was in the low 10s of thousands or even smaller.
+I haven't tried to properly deduplicate the data (because I assumed all these retweets were useful for my purposes and would amplify the signal), but I'd guess the "original content" was in the low 10s of thousands or even smaller.

 All naive measures of tweet importance - likes, quotes, retweets, replies - don't always work for various reasons, the biggest one being that it's super easy to like/quote/retweet so a lot of users seem to be doing that almost automatically.
 There are more web3-specific reasons as well.
 For example, I assumed that tweets with a lot of replies would be important.
 Cryptopunks proved me wrong.